johnpatramanis/Proteomic_Pipeline/README.md

 **Step 2) Mamba**

 This pipeline also requires snakemake to work.
 Snakemake suggest that you have Mamba installed with conda so we will also do that.
-With conda installed succesfully, you can simply type : 'conda install -n base -c conda-forge mamba' and conda will take care of the rest.
+With conda installed succesfully, you can simply type : ``` conda install -n base -c conda-forge mamba ``` and conda will take care of the rest.